 - 1. The headteacher has pulled together all relevant information including relevant national and local guidance - 2.
 Staff consultation all school staff have been given the opportunity to look at the policy and make recommendations - 3.
-Parent consultation parents have been given access to the documents and decisions, and comments were invited and then reviewed. - 4.
-Ratification once amendments were made, the updated policy has been shared with staff, parents, proprietor
+Parent consultation parents will be given access to the documents and decisions, and comments will be invited and then reviewed. - 4.
+Ratification once amendments are made, the updated policy will be shared with staff, parents, proprietor